InfiniteRasa/Rasa.NET/docs/setup.md

 1. Download, install, and setup the required tooling
 2. Download and install the game
-3. Patch the game using a custom patcher
-4. Download or clone the code
+3. Download or clone the code
-5. Build and run the code from Visual Studio
+4. Build and run the code from Visual Studio
-6. Launch the game
+5. Launch the game

 ## Download, install, and setup the required tooling
 The following tools are required to setup, build, and run Rasa.NET: